File for Divorce in Orange County

-Although the dissolution of a marriage is something most people would prefer to avoid, the divorce process offers some couples and their children a fresh opportunity to build a happy and healthy home.
+Although the dissolution of a marriage is something most people would prefer to avoid, the Orange County divorce process offers some couples and their children a fresh opportunity to build a happy and healthy home.

 At Moshtael Family Law Orange County, our attorneys are dedicated to pursuing efficient divorce solutions to mitigate the cost and emotional toll of a high-conflict divorce that generates an unnecessary expense, stress, and barriers to effective co-parenting.

 Although certain issues in your divorce might need to be aggressively litigated, we will try to resolve as many issues as we can through efficient and effective negotiation to protect the wealth built during your marital relationship and to protect your children from harmful animosity.
 Our lawyers seek win-win solutions when possible, because highconflict contentious divorces generally mean a lose-lose proposition.